 - Jail time.

-In addition, many people charged with a DWI also experience employment, school, and military consequences.
+In addition, many people charged with a DWI also experience employment, school, military, and other long-term consequences.
 Social embarrassment also plays a role for many of those facing drunk driving charges.
 However, not every DWI case will result in these severe outcomes.
 Our skilled attorneys can help you evaluate your situation and determine how to proceed.
 We can decide on viable legal options that can minimize these negative outcomes to help you protect yourself and your livelihood.

 A skilled lawyer can help DWI clients fight their charge and achieve the best possible outcome for each unique case.
 The legal team at Browning & Long, PLLC work hard to address each case with a personalized and creative approach.
 We can offer guidance and dispute the charges on your behalf, including addressing: